How to Shuffle PowerPoint Slides Randomly

 Randomize

-generate: 'generate random number between FirstSlide and LastSlide'
+generate: 'generate random number between FirstSlide and LastSlide

 If RSN Mod 2 = 1 Then GoTo generate